-Internal Control is defined as a process, effected by management and all other personnel, designed to provide reasonable assurance regarding the achievement of objectives in the following categories:
+Internal Control is defined as a process, effected by an entity’s board of directors, management and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting and compliance.

 Although this formal definition refers to internal control as a process, it should be viewed as a series of actions that permeate the entire state government of Arkansas.
 Internal controls exist in the basic management processes of planning, executing and monitoring.
 It should not be viewed as an add-on to these basic management processes, but should be viewed as an integral part of them and they should be placed at strategic points in these processes to ensure that objectives are achieved.

 Internal control is at the core of state government fulfilling its mission and achieving its goals while providing safeguards to protect governmental resources.
 Management of each agency is responsible for implementing appropriate internal control activities that are appropriate to their agency's processes; while keeping in mind that effective internal controls benefit, rather than encumber management.
 It is vital that everyone understand the concept and importance of internal controls, especially since virtually every state employee has a role in how well the state of Arkansas executes the concept of internal control.

 Components of Internal Control

 The internal control process is comprised of five components:

 - Internal Control Environment

 The internal control environment can be best summarized as the attitude that management has about internal controls.
 If management believes that internal controls are important, is committed to implementing controls and communicates this view to employees, then internal controls are more likely to function effectively.
 However, if management views internal controls as not important or as an obstacle, then this attitude will likely be communicated to employees through management's actions.
 With this attitude, employees will likely view internal controls as "red tape" to be "cut-through" in order to get the job done.
 An effective internal control environment is an intangible factor that sets the foundation for all other components of internal control.